-The Knox County Sheriff’s Office Forensic Services Unit is comprised of officers who respond to a multitude of crime scenes.
-Their duties include documenting crime scenes and evidence, identifying and preserving items and situations of evidentiary value and testifying in court proceedings, all while using scientific methods to accomplish these goals.
+The Knox County Sheriff’s Office Forensic Services Unit is comprised of crime scene technicians who respond to a variety of crime scenes.
+Their duties include documenting crime scenes and evidence, identifying and preserving items and situations of evidentiary value, testifying in court proceedings, while using scientific methods to accomplish these goals.
+The Forensic Unit also has a full-time Latent Fingerprint Examiner who is responsible for analyzing fingerprint evidence collected from a multitude of scenes by our Forensic Technicians.

-Our officers work cooperatively with detectives, patrol, and other units within the Sheriff’s Office to create a complete story of a crime for ultimate presentation to a jury, while never losing sight of their duty to advocate for victims of crime.
+Our technicians work cooperatively with detectives, patrol, and other units within the Sheriff’s Office to create a complete account of a crime for ultimate presentation to a jury, while never losing sight of their duty to advocate for victims.
 They work closely with other law enforcement agencies in the area, as well as the Regional Forensic Center.

 KCSO Forensics